vassmate/Week15ATasks/README.md

 - Serialization:

 In this exercise, you modify a custom class so that developers can easily store it to the disk for later retrieval or transfer it across a network to another .NET Framework application.
 Open the C# project in the Lesson1-Serialize-People folder, and examine the contents!
 You need to modify the Person class to make it serializable.

+- Threading:

+In this exercise, you create a simple console application and start two threads simultaneously.